Assistant Professor, Sociology and Anthropology

 Areas of Graduate Teaching

-My research documents how public sector and community-based struggles have contributed to the rise of new state spaces and novel conceptions of political administrative power in Canada.
+My research documents the rise of new state spaces and novel conceptions of political administrative power in Canada.

-I draw on insights taken from a variety of theoretical perspectives -- including the governmentality literature, neo-Marxist theories of state, and science and technology studies -- and utilize a range of methods, including archival research, FOI requests, critical discourse analysis, and expert interviews.
+I draw on insights taken from a variety of theoretical perspectives -- including the governmentality literature, political economy, and science and technology studies -- and utilize a range of methods, including archival research, critical discourse analysis, and expert interviews.

 My research is focused on three core areas: